Running vertex-wise linear mixed models

 In a nutshell, a LMM includes both fixed effects (parameters associated with the entire population) and random effects (parameters that vary across groups, such as subjects or sites).

-Later in this tutorial, I will point out a few important considerations to keep in mind when building and interpreting LMMs.
-If you want to learn more about the theory behind this funky technique, check out the resources at the end of this article.
+Later in this tutorial, a few important considerations for building and interpreting LMMs are highlighted.
+If you want to learn more about the theory behind this technique, check out the resources at the end of this article.

 Run a vertex-wise linear mixed model

-run_vw_lmm which fits a vertex-wise linear mixed model to
+run_vw_lmm which fits a linear mixed model to each vertex

-Let’s demonstrate a simple (and probably most common) example of a mixed model, in which we have a single grouping/cluster (participants) modelled as a random intercept.
+Let’s demonstrate a simple (and probably most common) example of a mixed model, in which a single grouping factor (participants) is modelled as a random intercept:

 run_vw_lmm(